SunjidaAkter/ice-lab/README.md

 # Live Link: [ICE LAB]( https://icelab-icecream-shop.netlify.app/)

-# Four Tasks I have done for this project
+# Four Tasks I Have Done For This Project
 * Dashboard added.
 * Used destructuring.
 * Used conditional rendering.